 The Ring Tram tour

-Vienna’s Ringstrassen boulevard marks the border of the old town and many of Vienna’s sights live alongside the route.
-Examples include the Naturhistorisches and Kunsthistorisches museums, the Parliament building, the Rathaus, and the Hofburg palace complex.
+Many of Vienna’s top sights border this route.
+Examples include the Naturhistorisches and Kunsthistorisches museums, the Parliament building, the Rathaus, the Staatsoper, and the Hofburg palace complex.

-One option for taking in these sights is to jump on the dedicated Ring Tram for a sightseeing tour.
+One option for taking in these sights from the comfort of a seat is to jump on the dedicated Ring Tram for a sightseeing tour.
 This is not a hop-on, hop-off opportunity: the bright yellow tram starts and ends at the Schwedenplatz station (see map below).

 On board, you enjoy a roughly 25 minute guided tour around the Ring, courtesy of headphones in your choice of various languages (including English).